evhub/coconut/DOCS.md

     match [<match>, <match>, ...] = args
     <body>
 ```
-If pattern-matching function definition fails, it will raise a `MatchError` just like destructuring assignment.
+If pattern-matching function definition fails, it will raise a `MatchError` object just like destructuring assignment.

 ##### Example